fiddleyowl/faster-minecarts/README.md

 This mod is designed for Minecraft 1.17+, and requires **Fabric API** and **Cloth Config API**.

 ## Copyright
-This mod is a forked and improved version of [prathier/faster-minecarts](https://github.com/prathier/faster-minecarts).
+This mod is a forked and improved version of [faster-minecarts](http://www.curseforge.com/minecraft/mc-mods/faster-minecarts).

 Original author: [neondrp](https://www.curseforge.com/members/neondrp).

+This mod is only published on [CurseForge](http://www.curseforge.com/minecraft/mc-mods/faster-minecarts-2).

 ## License
 This mod is licensed under GPL-3.0 license.